jiang18/slemm/examples/README.md

 - `slemm_gwa` computes single-SNP association statistics that closely approximate those from EMMAX or GCTA-MLMA.

 > [!NOTE]
 > Association tests with `slemm_gwa` should be done for each chromosome separately.
+> The example below shows how to run tests for chromosomes 1-20 and combine results:
 ```bash
 export OMP_NUM_THREADS=10
 for i in `seq 1 20`; do slemm_gwa --pfile ../data/10k --slemm 10k --out 10k.chr$i.txt --chr $i; done